 What do you need for art appreciation?

-The essential things for need for art appreciation are
+The essential things needed for art appreciation are:

 - 5-10 minutes per week